 Nuclear fission reactors use uranium-235 as fuel, which undergoes fission when bombarded with neutrons.
 The resulting energy is released in the form of heat, which is transferred to water or other coolant circulating through the reactor core.
-The heated coolant is used to generate steam, which drives turbines to produce electricity.
+In light water reactors, and some gas-cooled reactors, the heated coolant is used to generate steam, which drives turbines to produce electricity.
+Some gas-cooled reactor designs use the heated gas to directly drive a turbine, with no steam involved.
+The heated coolant can also be used directly to provide industrial or process heat such as for district heating or desalination.
 Nuclear fission reactors are typically large and complex structures, requiring extensive safety and security measures.
-Supply chain considerations involve the availability of uranium fuel, specialised reactor components, and skilled labor.
+Supply chain considerations involve the availability of uranium fuel, specialised reactor components, and skilled labour.
 Logistical challenges include the transportation and installation of heavy equipment and the management of nuclear waste.
-Accessibility for developing countries is limited by the high cost, technical complexity, and regulatory requirements associated with nuclear fission reactors.
+Accessibility for developing countries interested in including nuclear power in their energy mix is influenced by the high upfront cost, technical complexity, and regulatory requirements.

 Overview